-The biggest and most obvious attraction is the manmade Clearwater Beach, whose coastline extends for about two miles and attracts a mixture of silver-haired sunbathers, families with kids, and Spring Breakers.
-Every Thursday through Monday beginning a couple hours before sunset, tourists and mainstays flock to the “Sunsets at Pier 60” festival, which features live entertainment, themed cruises, and activities for peeps of all ages.
-Other parts of the city are dotted with a variety of pubs and clubs to keep the night owls entertained.
+The biggest and most obvious attraction is the manmade Clearwater Beach, whose coastline extends for about two miles.
+Every Thursday through Monday beginning a couple hours before sunset, flock to the “Sunsets at Pier 60” festival, which features live entertainment, and themed cruises.
+Other parts of the city are dotted with a variety of pubs and clubs.

 Surprisingly, no. The average apartment costs only around $900 a month and even bayside crash pads can easily be found in the $700-$1100 range.
 Whether you’re in the market for a basic 1BR unit, a pre-furnished luxury unit with all the bells and whistles or anything in between, you’ll find a variety of affordable options in Clearwater.

-Most apartment managers will conduct a background check on you (at your expense, usually) to make sure you don’t have a history of being a deadbeat renter, so be prepared to fork over a non-refundable fee of $50 or more when submitting an application.
+Most apartment managers will conduct a background check on you (at your expense, usually), so be prepared to fork over a non-refundable fee of $50 or more when submitting an application.
 Other documents you should bring along include a list of previous residences, proof of income, and banking account statements.

 Downtown, aka the “Cleveland Street District,” has received a major facelift in recent years and now boasts an assortment of retail, entertainment, and residential options.
 New high-rise condominiums and ultramodern loft spaces continue to sprout up, most of which are available for $800 or less.
-Located a mere five minutes from the beach but exuding a decidedly urban vibe, downtown Clearwater has become a popular living locale for Scientologists, working professionals, and young urbanites alike.
+Located a mere five minutes from the beach but exuding a decidedly urban vibe, downtown Clearwater has become a popular living locale.

 Just remember to bring along plenty of that sky-high SPF lotion and leave your cold weather gear behind.
 Even in the most “frigid” months of the year, temperatures rarely drop below the mid-50s at night and the low-70s during the day.
 So be sure to enjoy your Mai Tai on the beach in February while the rest of us are freezing our behinds off!